Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Proposed Method

-In addition, the penalty parameter $\lambda$ introduces a $\pm \lambda$ adjustment around zero for $c$, encouraging the optimal solution $\hat{c}$ to shrink toward zero.
-This effect is analogous to the soft-thresholding operator induced by the $\ell_1$-penalty.
+Note that the $|b|$ component in the penalty term introduces an additional $\lambda\alpha$ adjustment around $b=0$, encouraging the optimal solution $\hat{b}$ to shrink toward zero via soft-thresholding, while the $b^2$ component provides an additional $(1-\alpha)$ slope with respect to $b$, which makes the $F'(b)$ trajectory smoother by increasing the marginal increments.
+Together, these two effects are analogous to the elastic net operation.